*Results may vary

-But on July 29, 2003, I began a new way of life.
-It started tragically when at age 56, I suffered a stroke.
-After almost a month in the hospital and a rehab center I returned home diagnosed with diabetes, high blood pressure, high cholesterol, arteries about 65 percent blocked, and low thyroid.
-To control all these ills I was prescribed medications which I was expected to take for life.
-About a year after the stroke, I was diagnosed with a serious form of tachycardia that required immediate medical attention.
-I ended up with two stents for a 95 percent blockage and more prescriptions.
+But, in July 2003, I began a new way of life.
+It started tragically when, at age 56, I suffered a stroke.
+After almost a month in the hospital and a rehab center, I returned home diagnosed with type 2 diabetes, high blood pressure, high cholesterol, arteries that were about 65 percent blocked, and low thyroid levels.
+To control all these ills I was given prescription medications, which I was expected to take for the rest of my life.
+About a year after the stroke, I was diagnosed with a serious form of tachycardia and ended up having two stents for a 95 percent blockage and more prescriptions.

-My husband Clarence searched the Internet for ways to help me become healthier and found Dr. Fuhrman and Eat To Live, which claimed dramatic results through dietary changes.
+My husband searched the Internet for ways to help me become healthier and found Eat To Live, which claimed dramatic results through dietary changes.
 I was skeptical about trying yet another diet, but since I could no longer be in denial about my weight and health, I agreed.
-Because I was still wheelchair bound and unable to resume kitchen duties yet, Clarence had to learn to cook and prepare meals for both of us.
-Although he had only a little to lose, he joined me on the diet, assured by Dr. Fuhrman's website that a high nutrient, vegetable-based diet would be healthy for him, too.
+Because I was still wheelchair bound, my husband had to prepare meals for both of us.
+Although he only had little weight to lose, he joined me on the diet, assured by Dr. Fuhrman's website that a high nutrient, vegetable-based diet would also be healthy for him.
 I quickly shed pounds and my lab tests improved.
 Although my diabetes was controlled to the satisfaction of my doctors, Dr. Fuhrman said the first priority was to get rid of it completely with nutritional excellence.
 No physician I had seen ever mentioned this as a possibility.

+About a year and a half later, I was no longer diabetic and had no further heart problems.
 My current weight is around 130, slightly less than half my maximum.
 I have gone from a plus-size 24W/26W to a misses 8/10, which is a smaller size than I have ever worn in my adult life.
-As hard as it is to imagine, the last time I was this weight I was under age 12.
+As hard as it is to imagine, the last time I was this weight I was under the age of 12.